 Preparation is key

-You may have a tight budget and are considering using a cheap paint, but generally speaking, choosing a mid range paint will be safer and easier to use.
+You may have a tight budget and are considering using cheap paint, but generally speaking, choosing a mid-range paint will be safer and easier to use.
 The same can be said for the paint brushes and rollers you will be using.

 Thoroughly stir the paint